overhangio/tutor-mfe/README.rst

     tutor config save --append MOUNTS=/path/to/frontend-app-myapp

 Similarly, in production, the "mfe" Docker image will be rebuilt automatically during ``tutor local launch``.

+Note: the name of the bind-mount folder needs to match the name of the repository word-for-word.
+If you've forked an MFE repository with a custom name, be sure to change the name back to ensure the bind-mount works properly.

 Uninstall
 ---------